BenAlderfer/Windows-Promela-jSpin-Setup/README.md

 3) Add both the "Spin" folder and "Spin/bin" folder to your environmental variables>PATH (bin is needed, root folder may not be but it works)

 4) Reboot

+5) Put a shortcut to "spin.exe" on your desktop for convenience.